noazark/config/README.md

 Config
 ======

-This is the configuration helper module you've always dreamed of.
+This is the application configuration helper module you've always dreamed of.
 It's goal is to be declaritive and environmental which makes for easier development and testing.

 ## Usage